jaammees/racer/README.md

 The engine noise in the relased version is made by linearly interpolating between a random set of points in a buffer with a small amount of extra randomness added to the linear interpolation.

-The Player Car Engine Sound:
+The Player Car Engine Sound, wiggly lines between random points:

 ![The Engine Sound](https://raw.githubusercontent.com/jaammees/racer/master/media/enginesound.png)